JavaScript is required

 If you are applying for the first time:

-Contact your local ACFE regional office to discuss your interest and check your eligibility.
-Contact details are listed below.
+Contact the department by email at sector.engagement@djsir.vic.gov.au, to discuss your interest and check your eligibility.

 If you're already registered: